Band members Related acts

 Catalog ID: 4300

 This one's always been kind of a mystery to me.
-There's quite a bit of hype surrounding the album and it's become quite sought after in rock and psych collectors' circles.
+There's quite a bit of hype surrounding the album and it's become quite sought after in rock and psych collectors' circles with prices going up and up.
 Luckily a gentleman by the name of Tony Sclafani stumbled across my site and filled in some of the missing pieces.
 Not only does Mr. Sclafani write for the Washington Post, but it turns out his uncle was the original guitar player for the band.
 Tony actually use to listen to his uncle practice with the band.

-First, the rumor that The Koala was from Australia was nothing more than record company crapola.
-The band all hailed from Brooklyn, New York – specifically the East New York section of Brooklyn that borders Queens.
-The Australia rumor likely came about because a few years earlier another Big Apple band, The Strangeloves (“I Want Candy”), were able to hype themselves into success on that very rumor (hey Mr. record executive, it worked once so what do we have to lose ...).
+First, let's dispel the rumor that The Koala was from Australia.
+Nothing more than record company hype.
+The band members all hailed from Brooklyn, New York – specifically the East New York section of Brooklyn that borders Queens.
+The Australia rumor likely came about because a few years earlier another Big Apple band, The Strangeloves (“I Want Candy”), were able to hype themselves into success on that very rumor.
+Hey Mr. Record Executive, it worked once what do we have to lose trying it again ...

-The Koala was comprised of the songwriting duo of lead singer Jose Mala and guitarist Joey Guido.
-The line up was rounded out by drummer Joe Alexander, lead guitarist Louis Caine and bassist Anthony Wesley.
-In New York they somehow attracted the attention of Blues Magoos managers Art Polliemus and Bob Wyld, who helped them land a contract with Capitol.
+The Koala was comprised of the songwriting duo of lead singer Jose Mala (aka Jose Maladanado) and rhythm guitarist Joey Guido.
+With a line up consisting of drummer Joe Alexander (aka Joe Orecchio), lead guitarist Louis Caine (aka Louis Dambra) and bassist Anthony Wesley the group started rehearing under the name The United Popcorn Federation.
+With guitarist Johnny Ace in the line-up the band won a Remember, this was the late-'1960s.
+In spite of the horrible name, they attracted the attention of Blues Magoos managers Art Polliemus and Bob Wyld who helped them land a contract with Capitol.

 "Koala" track listing: